Table of Contents

-Because of the inherent risk to lenders, land loans can be challenging to find.
-The rate and required down payment are typically higher than those of a traditional mortgage loan, and the repayment term is often shorter.
+Because of the inherent risk to lenders, land loans can be challenging to obtain.
+(SoFi doesn’t offer mortgage loans for land purchases, though we do offer home equity loans and HELOCs for that purpose.)
+The rate and required down payment are typically higher than those of traditional mortgage loans, and the repayment term is often shorter.
+Read on to dig into land loans and look at some alternatives.

 What Is a Land Loan?

 A land loan, also referred to as a “lot loan,” finances a piece of land.
-Borrowers may have plans to build a home or start a business on the land, but they might want to keep the plot for just fishing or hunting.
+Borrowers may have plans to build a home or start a business on the land, but they also might want to keep the plot for just fishing or hunting.
 Developers can also get land loans to build homes or businesses.

 A land loan is different from a construction loan, which is typically a short-term loan to build or rehab a home.
 With a land loan, the borrower might not have immediate plans to develop the land or build the house.